 Vertical films and videos are flourishing as new types of cameras and screens easily allow people to shoot and view in non-traditional formats.
-Variously called “portrait orientation”, "tall-screen", or simply “hey, you’re filming it wrong!”, they're typically 9:16 aspect ratio (instead of garden-variety 16:9)
+Variously called “portrait orientation”, "tall-screen", or simply “hey, you’re filming it wrong!”, they're typically 9:16 aspect ratio.

 On 21 May 2016 the 2nd edition of the Vertical Film Festival was held in Australia's Blue Mountains.
 It comprised an out-of-competition section called TALL SHORTS (featuring a curated collection of extraordinary vertical cinema from around the world) plus a vertical video competition for works three minutes and under, ⇧ THIS WAY UP ⇧.

-As the world’s first international competition for vertical video the Festival encourages filmmakers to create and submit works that make the best use of the vertical format, on any subject matter.
-Films can be created on any apparatus that delivers HD quality, from smartphone up!
+As the world’s first international competition for vertical video (established 2014) the Festival encourages filmmakers to create and submit works that explore aesthetic possibilities of the vertical format, on any subject matter.
+Films can be created on any apparatus that delivers HD quality, from smartphone to cinemascope!

 Entries for the 2nd edition closed 30 April 2016.
 Prizes were awarded courtesy of the prize sponsor

 and you can see some of the films we screened, including winners, here.

 (PROGRAM NOTE FROM THE FIRST

 VERTICAL FILM FESTIVAL, 2014):